oliviaplamann/Stat479LymanBreakGalaxy/README.md

   - Compare the distance metric at each redshift between the test spectrum and cB58 to find the best match
   - Obtain the top 100 Test Spectrums and Graph the Best 10
 ### Report
-- Folder containing final computational steps and graphs comparing the 10 best test spectrum and the cB58 Lyman-break galaxy
+- File with final computational steps and graphs comparing the 10 best test spectrum and the cB58 Lyman-break galaxy
 - Note: The code using the CHTC cannot be published to GitHub as this is a recurring course at UW-Madison